Continuing Education Activity

-Due to the frequency of cranial nerve compression neuropathies, most frequently of the optic nerve, routine ophthalmologic evaluation is needed, and in some patients, surgical decompression of the optic nerve may be required to preserve eye-sight.
+Due to the frequency of cranial nerve compression neuropathies, most frequently of the optic nerve, routine ophthalmologic evaluation is needed, and in some patients, surgical decompression of the optic nerve may be required to preserve eyesight.

 Routine dental evaluation is needed in these patients to prevent the complications of abscesses, cysts, and osteomyelitis that can occur more frequently in these patients due to altered bone anatomy of the mandible .

 Bone marrow transplantation of hematopoietic stem cells (HSC) is reserved for the malignant, autosomal recessive form of osteopetrosis due to the risk of rejection and other possible complications.
-HSC therapy from HLA matched donors does not necessarily reverse disease complications but has been found to have 73% 5-year disease-free survival.
+HSC therapy from HLA-matched donors does not necessarily reverse disease complications but has been found to have 73% 5-year disease-free survival.

 Interferon-gamma 1b therapy has been used in some patients found unfit for bone marrow transplantation or as bridging therapy until HSC therapy can be used.
 It shows benefit in increasing immune function and bone resorption.
-High dose calcitriol has also been used to attempt the stimulation of host osteoclasts.
+High-dose calcitriol has also been used to attempt the stimulation of host osteoclasts.

 The malignant, autosomal recessive form of osteopetrosis is frequently fatal in the first years of life without successful bone marrow transplantation treatment.
-Many patients may undergo multiple attempts at bone marrow transplant without long-lasting success.
+Many patients may undergo multiple attempts at bone marrow transplants without long-lasting success.
 The other disease forms typically allow patients to live into adulthood with the autosomal dominant form of the disease, having typically very little effect on life span and overall health.

 Complications include a high risk of refracture in patients with pathologic fractures due to the brittle nature of their sclerotic bone.
 Hardware failure is a common problem in osteopetrosis patients requiring fracture fixation.
 Peri-prosthetic fractures around previously reinforced bone can further complicate care.
 Also, these patients can require specialized orthopedic tools intraoperatively as the hard, brittle bone can cause failure in some tools such as bone drill bits and Kirschner wires.
-Bone infections secondary to disrupted bone vascularity are common as well as malunion and non-union of pathologic fractures.
+Bone infections secondary to disrupted bone vascularity are common, as well as malunion and non-union of pathologic fractures.